jupyterhub/zero-to-jupyterhub-k8s/doc/source/administrator/optimization.md

    requests, but setting only resource requests _will not make_ k8s assume any resource limits.

-1. Setting resource requests improves the reliability of the container's execution.
-Setting resource limits improves the consistency of the execution of the specific container and other containers on the nodes.
+1. Setting resource _requests_ guarantees a minimal level of resources for the container and therefore some minimal capacity for it to do its job.
+Setting resource _limits_ close to or equal to the resource requests can be useful to make the container operational performance more consistent.

 1. Requested memory is reserved and unavailable for other containers on a node to use, but any requested CPU can be used by other containers until it is